 IV.
 The Oak Woodland

 Visitors are free to roam a six acre area of broadleaved woodland through which the River Clydach flows.
 We run an ongoing rhododendron clearance program within the woodland to prevent loss of habitat and ensure regeneration of the woodland.
 Native species such as bluebells, honeysuckle, hazel and holly spread into the previously densely shaded areas of the woodland.
 We have placed oak benches in the bluebell woodland for walkers and are currently installing bird nesting boxes to encourage the bird population.
 Rare varieties of rhododendron, in varying shades of red, pink and white have been spared and may be enjoyed by May/June visitors taking a riverside walk to the woodland.
-We are grateful to all visitors who help us to identify new species within the woodland, be they birds, trees, wild flowers, grasses, fungi or other animals.
+We are grateful to all our cottage guests who enjoy birdwatching breaks as they help us to identify new species within the woodland, be they birds, trees, wild flowers, grasses, fungi or other animals.

 “Gorgeous surroundings.
 Spotted 41 bird species plus bats, squirrels, a fox and a bank vole.”